code-dot-org/code-dot-org/aws/cloudformation/README.md

 # /cloudformation

+TODO: update this readme for new lambda locations

 This directory contains CloudFormation stack templates, associated Custom Resource Lambda functions, and some other related scripts and configuration.

 To run lambda tests: